azywong/lyricalnotes/README.md

 ### purpose
 gets song chart data from http://billboard.modulo.site/

-and accompanying lyrics data from https://orion.apiseeds.com/ or https://github.com/rhnvrm/lyric-api
+and accompanying lyrics data from https://orion.apiseeds.com/ and https://github.com/rhnvrm/lyric-api

 currently it is limited to 1990-2015